Fabergé, A New Recipe by Sarah Fabergé

 “The dragonfly, on the base is in memory of Binh Pho, my inspirational mentor and dear friend.
 The shoe for me will always represent Sarah Fabergé.
 I was with her once when a friend asked how she had travelled somewhere.
 She replied; ‘I just clicked my shoes and found myself here!’
 Her shoes on this egg are cracking eggs to make new exciting recipes, the future.”

-Fabergé have also collaborated with Gary James McQueen to create Chemin Vers Fabergé, an artistic collaboration of limited-edition scarves.
+Fabergé have also collaborated with Gary James McQueen to create Chemin Vers Fabergé, an artistic collaboration of limited-edition scarves and pocket squares.

 Following Fabergé tradition, this design is full of little surprises and references.
 “Inviting Gary to explore his feelings for our company has resulted in wearable art,” Sarah Fabergé explains. “ We named this work Chemin Vers Fabergé because it tells our story, evoking feelings of both past and present”.
 The scarves and pocket squares are a nod to the company’s history of making everyday objects which, pre-Russian revolution, included ladies’ fans.
 Set against Gary’s moody black backdrop, we step into a dream like world of Fabergé.
 Stare hard and a contemporary simple rose gold pendant, the clover and the ladybird emerge together with vibrant, colourful gemstones all dominated by an elaborate gold sculpture which pays tribute to the start of Peter Carl Fabergé’s extraordinary career.